Darwin & Surrounds 3 day itinerary

 Dinner with a view at the wharf

 Return to Darwin and head to Stokes Hill Wharf in the Waterfront Precinct.
 This is a popular spot for fishing with the locals, and is dotted with restaurants, eateries and retail shops.
-It's also a great opportunity to check out the giant cruise ships docked at the terminal.
+It's also the location to depart on a Darwin Harbour sunset cruise, jet ski tour or airboat adventure.

 Scarica gli itinerari per Darwin e dintorni